Jacksonville Eyelid Surgery

 If you have a pocket of fat beneath your lower eyelids but don’t need to have any skin removed, your surgeon may perform a transconjunctival blepharoplasty.
 In this procedure the incision is made inside your lower eyelid, leaving no visible scar.
 It is usually performed on younger patients with thicker, more elastic skin.

-Your surgeon will instruct you to keep your head elevated for several days, and to use cold compresses to reduce swelling and bruising.
+Dr. Csikai will instruct you to keep your head elevated for several days, and to use cold compresses to reduce swelling and bruising.
 (Bruising varies from person to person: it reaches its peak during the first week, and generally lasts anywhere from two weeks to a month.)
-You'll be shown how to clean your eyes, which may be gummy for a week or so.
-Many doctors recommend eyedrops, since your eyelids may feel dry at first and your eyes may burn or itch.
+You’ll be shown how to clean your eyes, which may be gummy for a week or so.
+Dr. Csikai often recommend eyedrops, since your eyelids may feel dry at first and your eyes may burn or itch.
 For the first few weeks you may also experience excessive tearing, sensitivity to light, and temporary changes in your eyesight, such as blurring or double vision.

 You should be able to read or watch television after two or three days.
 However, you won’t be able to wear contact lenses for about two weeks, and even then they may feel uncomfortable for a while.

-Most people feel ready to go out in public (and back to work) in a week to 10 days.
-By then, depending on your rate of healing and your doctor's instructions, you'll probably be able to wear makeup to hide the bruising that remains.
+Most people feel ready to go out in public and back to work in a seven to ten days.
+By then, depending on your rate of healing and your doctor’s instructions, you’ll probably be able to wear makeup to hide the bruising that remains.
 You may be sensitive to sunlight, wind, and other irritants for several weeks, so you should wear sunglasses and a special sunblock made for eyelids when you go out.

 Your surgeon will probably tell you to keep your activities to a minimum for three to five days, and to avoid more strenuous activities for about three weeks.
 It’s especially important to avoid activities that raise your blood pressure, including bending, lifting, and rigorous sports.
 You may also be told to avoid alcohol, since it causes fluid retention.